- At 123 feet, Tippecanoe Lake is the deepest natural lake in Indiana.

 When water is present, especially on vacation, one of the first things to do is swim or catch some fish.
 The good news is that fishing is possible for those who want to relax, chill, and experience nature at Tippecanoe Lake, but what are the fish that can be caught when fishing there?

-There are many fish, and you can catch over 25 species.
+There are many fish, and you can catch more than 25 species.
 Largemouth bass, smallmouth bass, black crappie, walleye, bluegill, yellow perch, striped bass, muskies, northern pike, and other species are just some of the fish that thrive in the lake.

 Ice fishing at Tippecanoe Lake can offer great catches in the winter months.
 Make sure to check with local officials about rules and regulations for ice fishing before going.